-- BIM(M) is inevitably how building information will be organised in the future, and will be useful in many aspects of Facilities Management. - ➔ However, modelling is not yet a good way of predicting energy use in buildings as the input parameters needed for accurate prediction are too difficult to obtain once you put people into buildings e.g. actual ventilation rates achieved. - Real 'in-use' data is required to enable prediction techniques to move forward using statistically valid datasets which enable us to fill in some of the 'input' gaps. - ➔ As noted later, this data should distinguish between activity and services use.
+- BIM(M) is inevitably how building information will be organised in the future, and will be useful in many aspects of Facilities Management. - ➔ However, modelling is not yet a reliable way of predicting energy use in buildings as the input parameters needed for accurate prediction are too difficult to obtain once you put people and activities into buildings. - → Real 'in-use' data is required to enable prediction techniques to move forward using statistically valid datasets which enable us to fill in some of the 'input' gaps. - ➔ As noted already, this data should distinguish between activity and service use to be most useful.

-A PRACTICAL PROCEDURE FOR BENCHMARKING ENERGY USE IN HVAC SYSTEMS
+ISERVCMB - A PRACTICAL PROCEDURE FOR BENCHMARKING ENERGY USE IN HVAC SYSTEMS iSERVcmb - the continuous monitoring iSERV and benchmarking of HVAC systems